Skip To Main Content

 Do I have to enroll my child in TK?

 TK is not mandatory in California.
 Attending school only becomes mandatory when a child turns 6 years old.
+Families have the option to choose the prekindergarten experience that works best for their child and for them.

 Does my neighborhood public school have to provide TK?